aws-samples/non-profit-blockchain/ngo-fabric/README.md

 * Sending the transaction to the endorsing peers for simulation and endorsement
 * Packaging the endorsements from the peers
-* Sending the packaged endorsements to the orderer for orderer
+* Sending the packaged endorsements to the orderer for ordering
 * The orderer grouping the transactions into blocks (which are created every 2 seconds, by default)
 * The orderer sending the blocks to all peer nodes for validating and committing to the ledger